nicklockwood/layout/README.md

 <UIImage image="// MyImage.png"/>
 ```

-In the unlikely event that you need a string expression to begin with "//", you can escape the slashes using `{...}`:
+In the unlikely event that you need the literal value of a string expression to begin with "//", you can escape the slashes using `{...}`:

 ```xml
 <UILabel text="// this is a comment"/>